My wife and I had our first child this summer. Our lives are very different now, but Emma has been a blessing to us and I wouldn’t change a thing!

 Claim the adoption tax credit.
 You can claim the adoption tax credit on your 1040 by attaching Form 8839.
 You may be able to claim up to $12,150 in 2009 if you adopted a child.
 See the IRS Topic 607 – Adoption Credit for more information.

 So far, my wife and I have started our child on a strong financial path by opening a savings account and a 529 plan for her.
-We chose the Ohio College Advantage 529 Plan because we are Ohio residents, and it is offering a $25 bonus for New Accounts (you do not have to be an OH resident to open an Ohio 529 plan).
-Here are more Essential Tips for First Time Parents.
+We chose the Ohio College Advantage 529 Plan because we are Ohio residents, and the plan was offering a $25 bonus for New Accounts (you do not have to be an OH resident to open an Ohio 529 plan).